Website Usability Testing: Step-by-Step Guide

 Website Usability Testing: Step-by-Step Guide 11

-In this example, the scrollbar is too thick and placed too far from the right margin.
+For this instance, the scrollbar is positioned too far from the right edge and is excessively thick.

 Website Usability Testing: Step-by-Step Guide 12